 If you are interested in applying for our Photo Team, the application is typically available in March.
 We require a photography-based résumé and online portfolio.
 We suggest highlighting your ability to take engaging photographs of people outside and in a busy environment.
 Please keep in mind that we typically have only 2-5 positions to fill each year.

 Our Photo Team volunteers typically do not have the opportunity to take photos of our artists.
 Their main responsibility is capturing our volunteer program in action.
 We have over 3500 volunteers who make our festival possible, and we need group shots, portraits, action shots and crowd shots of the volunteers at our great event.

-Our registration is on a first-come, first-served basis and we, unfortunately, don’t offer a waiting list for registration.
-What we recommend is that you keep checking in to see if any spots become available, which happens right up to the start of the festival.
+Our registration is on a first-come, first-served basis and we, unfortunately, don’t offer a waiting list.
+If you don’t snag a spot in the area you were hoping for, we recommend is that you keep checking in to see if any spots become available—which can happen right up to the start of the festival.

 We often have volunteers working together in areas throughout the festival site.
 To increase the chances of this happening, you and your friend or family should sign up for the same shifts at the same time, using separate computers.
 However, because volunteers are placed where they’re needed within an area, we can’t guarantee that you’ll work together; your Area Leader may need you to work separately during your respective shifts.

 *There are a few of things that you should keep in mind: